-Found: second draft of Galileo's argument for a heliocentric model
+Found: edited draft of Galileo's argument for a heliocentric model

 At least he wasn't burned at the stake, right?

 - The letter suggests Galileo censored himself a bit in order to fly more under the radar.
 It didn't work, though.

 - The Royal Society Journal will publish the variants of the letters shortly, and scholars will begin to analyze the results.

 - The letter was in obscurity for hundreds of years in Royal Society Library in London.